getify/CAF/README.md

     return resp;
 } );

-// run the fake async function, listen to its
+// run the wrapped async-looking function, listen to its
 // returned promise
 main( token.signal, "http://some.tld/other" )
 .then( onResponse, onCancelOrError );

-// only wait 5 seconds for the request! setTimeout( function onElapsed(){
+// only wait 5 seconds for the ajax request! setTimeout( function onElapsed(){
     token.abort( "Request took too long!" );
 }, 5000 );